Tampere Open

 Finn Jarkko Nieminen reached two singles finals in 2001 and 2002, winning each time, and four doubles finals, winning once in 2000 with Ville Liukko.

 Eventual world No. 1 in doubles Jonas Björkman took the doubles title in 1992 with fellow Swede Johan Donar.

 The Tampere Open is a professional tennis tournament played on clay courts.
 It is currently part of the ATP Challenger Tour, and has been held annually at the Tampere Tennis Center in Tampere, Finland, since 2008 (and 2007 for the women's ITF).
-Prior to that ATP Challenger competition was held at the Pyynikki tennis courts from 1982–2007.
+Prior to that ATP Challenger competition was held at the Pyynikki tennis courts from 1982 to 2007.
 It is the longest running ATP organized event on the Challenger Tour, becoming the first tournament to celebrate its 40-year anniversary in 2022.